mika-n/RemapIdenticalRBRTextures/README.md

 StartClockNoon = 1315
 StartClockEvening = 2000
 StartClockNight = 2345

+; Optional path to the stage specific animation scripts, objects and textures.
+Here it is possible to define new animations ; or to override default RBR animations (marshals, deers, birds, media people and so on).
+; In this example MyCustomAnims would refer to the folder in c:\games\rbr\Maps\494-MyStage\MyCustomAnims\
+; and in there the default RBR deer animation and marshalVest texture has been customized.
+;    c:\games\rbr\Maps\494-MyStage\MyCustomAnims\scripts\load_deer_flat.lua
+;    c:\games\rbr\Maps\494-MyStage\MyCustomAnims\sgs\textures\ho_marshalvest.dds
+;
+AnimationPath=MyCustomAnims
 ```

 When a new map is included as an official RSF online map then RSF admins assigns the new public map ID (the next free map ID) for the map.
 When a new map is close to be released and is in beta testing then RSF admins can reserve the public map ID for the map even before the final release, so a map author can start using that map ID while testing the map.
 In this case the map author should contact RSF admins in RSF Discord channel.